MariwanJ/ProjectTemplatePreemakestaticLIB/README.md

 ### Notes:
 There are certan formats that you MUST keep to allow this project work.
-For example when I used filter filter "system::Unix"
+For example when I used this filter:

+filter "system::Unix"

     system "linux"

 This causes a problem.
 The generated make file get a configuration of "debug/" folder without your intention.